Rjmoodie/yardpass-upgrade/FINAL_CONSOLE_FIXES.md

 ---

-**Refresh and enjoy your clean, fast, secure YardPass platform!** 🚀🎊
+**Refresh and enjoy your clean, fast, secure Liventix platform!** 🚀🎊